martinvium/invisible_ink/README.md

 Invisible Ink
 =============

-Small demo that captures mousemove events, sends them through a Websocket to a small Go webservice, which in turn renders the coordinates as dots in a PNG.
+Small demo that captures mousemove events, sends them through a Websocket to a small Go webservice that writes the coordinates per canvas to a Cassandra instance.
+It then requests the image for the History, which is rendered from the data stored in Cassandra.

 ![Example](/assets/images/example.png?raw=true)